Rodmg/aquila-bell/README.md

-# House Bell with Aquila example.
+# House Bell with Aquila example

 This is an example of a server application for the Aquila API.